Id Tech 7

 id Tech 7 is a multiplatform proprietary game engine developed by id Software.
 As part of the id Tech series of game engines, it is the successor to id Tech 6.
-The software was first demonstrated at QuakeCon 2018 as part of the id Software announcement of Doom Eternal it was used in two total games.
+The software was first demonstrated at QuakeCon 2018 as part of the id Software announcement of Doom Eternal.

 Indiana Jones and the Great Circle features a fork of id Tech 7 known as "Motor".

 Technology

 id Tech 7 features ten times the geometric detail of id Tech 6 and higher texture fidelity.
 Moreover the capabilities of the game engine allow it to have a new system called "Destructible Demons", in which enemies' bodies become progressively destroyed and deteriorate in combat as they suffer damage.
 On PC, id Tech 7 supports Vulkan rendering only.
 Ray tracing and DLSS were added in June 2021.
 According to engine developer Axel Gneiting, the engine doesn't have a "main thread"; everything is implemented as jobs.